 The rise of plants in the Devonian was a step change, for in addition to the mosses and marsh vegetation of the previous period, now every major plant type was present.
-Extraordinarily complex organs and tissue systems appeared as if from nowhere – a ‘novelty radiation’ rather than a slow accumulation of infinitesimally small changes: stems with an intricate fluid transport mechanism, structural tissues, pores for controlled gas exchange (stomata, although mosses also have them), leaves and roots of various kinds, diverse spore-bearing organs (sporangia), seeds.
+Extraordinarily complex organs and tissue systems appeared as if from nowhere.
+It was a ‘novelty radiation’ rather than a slow accumulation of infinitesimally small changes: stems with an intricate fluid transport mechanism, structural tissues, pores for controlled gas exchange (stomata, although mosses also have them), leaves and roots of various kinds, diverse spore-bearing organs (sporangia), seeds.

 Almost from the first, the plants were members of small, mixed communities, not isolated pioneers.
 Springtails, spiders, insects, centipedes and millipedes played their part in the fledgling ecosystems.
 Although some were carnivores, animals were not competing with each other in overcrowded environments where only the fittest survived, but living in balance with each other, interdependently.
 Species numbers were initially low.